sarahlehman/smalltownkitten/content/post/another-water-war-update.md

 information.
 (Maybe I should just begin every post with that statement?)
 Seriously if this were a book, the content of this post would definitely not qualify as a chapter.
 There is truly nothing that furthers the plot in here.
-REGARDLESS...

-I am saddened to say that I am still in the dark regarding the whereabouts of water-delivery-guy number one.
+Nevertheless, I am saddened to say that I am still in the dark regarding the whereabouts of water-delivery-guy number one.
 I was unfortunately/fortunately not at work on the day of water delivery.
 (I needed a personal day, okay?\!
 SUE ME.
 I don’t have to explain why because it’s none of your goddamn business.
 I’m just very tired and